 Let’s talk about your employees first.
 They don’t have to pay taxes on per diems that are:

 - Equal to or less than federal per diem rates; and

 - Properly reflected on an expense report they file upon return.

-But any amount you give above the federal rate is considered taxable for the employee.
+But what you give above the federal maximum amount is considered taxable for the employee.

 And if you choose to provide a set amount and don’t require an expense report—which allows your employee to keep any excess—the entire per diem becomes taxable income to your employee.

 Expense reports from employees should be filed within 60 days of travel and should include information such as: